 Moving from the most unconventional to the most conventional, grid floor plans are the go-to for most traditional retailers.
 This plan is straightforward and will be the most familiar to shoppers.

 Grid floor plans are an efficient use of space, too, maximizing the amount of real estate for showcasing your products.
-They make stocking and inventory easier so your team can get routine tasks done quickly.
+They make stocking and inventory management easier so your team can get routine tasks done quickly.

 Similarly, a straight retail layout is easy to plan and keeps things simple.
-It opens up traffic to siphon shoppers towards a certain part of the store, usually the back.
+It opens traffic to siphon shoppers towards a certain part of the store, usually the back.

 Like the grid plan, though, a straight retail floor space can be rather one-dimensional and leaves little to the imagination of the customer.